StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Installing TTW

--   Now, after the list is fully installed, you want to create a mod in MO2 called "[No Delete] Tale of Two Wastelands".
+-   Now, after the list is fully installed, you want to create a mod in MO2 called `[No Delete] Tale of Two Wastelands`.
 -   You then want to head over to [ModPub](https://mod.pub/) and download the [TTW 3.3.2 Installer](https://mod.pub/ttw/133-tale-of-two-wastelands).
 -   Extract the downloaded archive to a folder of your choosing.
--   You then want to run the installer as Adminstrator and set the path to where the empty mod called "[No Delete] Tale of Two Wastelands" is.
+-   You then want to run the installer as Adminstrator and set the path to where the empty mod called `[No Delete] Tale of Two Wastelands` is.
 -   Then you wait for the installer.
 (This will take quite some time, depending on your CPU).

 # Manually Installed Mods